vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 notice that we the prop name and the inserted variable name does not need to be the same!

+### Properties - Tasks!

+- Take "this.restaurants" data from Home.vue and pass then as a property from App.vue!

-### Splitting restaurant card
+### Components - Splitting restaurant card

-Last times code can be found here: https://codesandbox.io/s/vue-template-hut3w As we can see in our old code we were using the directive v-for to loop over restaurants.
+Last times code can be found here: https://codesandbox.io/s/vue-template-czgeq As we can see in our old code we were using the directive v-for to loop over restaurants.
 Our task now is to take out the two span elements inside the outer v-for and extract them into a separate component using what we learned previously.